jinczhu/Sights/README.md

 2. Trainer mode - Helps volunteers train the model.
 Usage - Click a picture, speak the name of the most conspicuous object in the picture, that's it!
 We are developing a functionality which trains the model according to the trainer's input.

 <img src="https://i.imgur.com/56EUw5D.jpg" width="200">

+P.S. - The customtrainer.py file is used to train custom_concepts for trainers.
+Its usage is very similar to the usage of example.py file in the python directory at https://github.com/Clarifai/hackathon.